-This lovely condo building on the National Historic Register was in need of refurbishment but had strict requirements to meet in order to maintain the historic character of the building.
-Their budget precluded custom replacement windows.
+This lovely condo building on the National Historic Register was in need of refurbishment.
+There were strict requirements to meet in order to maintain the historic character of the building.
+Their budget precluded custom replacement sash and other window components.
 Here’s how we helped their contractor, PATH Construction, find a Uniquely Versatile solution that was right for them.

 - What were the design goals of the project (including any performance, historic review or unusual specs?

 Historic accuracy on a budget was the name of the game.
-The primary hurdle was matching an historic glass stop profile on all the sash No manufactured window company could provide the beaded profile and the project’s budget did not allow for custom windows.
+The primary hurdle was matching an historic glass stop profile on all the replacement sash.
+No manufactured window company could provide the beaded profile and the project’s budget did not allow for custom windows.

-We were challenged to meet very strict historic requirements for this building which is now on the National Register while also staying within a tight budget for a project this size.
-These requirements included a specific glass stop profile, no visible vinyl or balance system on the front of the building, and maintaining the original window sizes, including the 1 round top window on the 3rd floor.
+We were challenged to meet very strict historic requirements for this building which is now on the National Register.
+We also had to stay within a tight budget for a project this size.
+These requirements included a specific glass stop profile, no visible vinyl or balance system on the front of the building, and maintaining the original window sizes.
+This included the 1 round top window on the 3rd floor.